wddyzxxx/CscMeth/CscMeth - Guided Analysing Tutorial.md

 NC_302.CGN-Both.allc.tsv.gz.tbi
 NC_302.CGN-Both.allc.tsv.gz
 ```
-<a name="xo04X"></a>
-## merge
-It's true that in many cases, methylation data will be generated from multiple single cells belonging to the same type, and it will be necessary to merge these cells for later analysis.
-This is typically done using the `cscmeth merge` command, which can be used to merge multiple ALLC files into a single file.

-However, since we are only working with two cells in this tutorial, we can skip the merging step for now.
-Instead, we can proceed directly to analyzing the methylation patterns of the normal and cancer cells using the ALLC files we generated earlier.
-<a name="GhlJb"></a>
 ## intersect
 To ensure that we are only analyzing common CpG sites between our normal and cancer cells, we need to perform an intersection operation.
-Once we have obtained this set of common CpG sites, we can proceed with downstream analysis, such as calculating the methylation level, identifying differentially methylated regions, and visualizing the results.
+Once we have obtained this set of common CpG sites, we can proceed with downstream analysis, such as calculating the methylation level, identifying differentially methylated regions, visualizing the results and so on.
 ```
-cscmeth intersect-allc --allc_file1 NC_302.CGN-Both.allc.tsv.gzz \
+cscmeth intersect-allc --allc_file1 NC_302.CGN-Both.allc.tsv.gz \
 --allc_file2 PT_589.CGN-Both.allc.tsv.gz \
 --prefix_file1 NC_302 \
 --prefix_file2 PT_589